hammyau/ODFExplorer/README.md

 This will fetch the node_modules required.

 ###Make it run
-To start the http server from a command line change directory to the code root and enter
+To start the http server type
 ```
 npm start
 ```

-This will build the Java application via Maven on the first run and start the server.
+This will build the Java application using Maven on the first run and start the server.

 Subsequently it will just start the server.